Progarchives, the progressive rock ultimate discography

 Prog Reviewer

-2 stars Beardfish are a likable bunch with a powerful sound, they've got complete control over their instruments, the band's leader is amazing, not only does he write all of the music and play nearly all of the keyboards but he also takes all the lead vocals (some beautifully vulnerable passages in there).
+2 stars Beardfish are a likable bunch with a powerful sound, they've got complete control over their instruments, the band's leader is amazing, not only does he write all the music and play nearly all of the keyboards but he also takes all the lead vocals (some beautifully vulnerable passages in there).
 The many positive reviews on Progarchives gave me the impression this album HAD to be a masterpiece - all those seasoned critics just couldn't be wrong, could they?

 Well, I'm afraid they did have it wrong, and I'm totally astonished that, at the time of writing, this ranks among the three most popular albums of 2008.
-In spite of the professionalism and the goodwill on display, Beardfish's sophomoric humour and post-adolescent angst totally get me down.
+In spite of all the professionalism and goodwill on display, Beardfish's sophomoric humour and post-adolescent angst totally get me down.

 Now Frank Zappa is often criticised for being a homophobe and a misogynist - wrongly, in my view.
-His lyrics get misinterpreted by people who just don't understand satire IN GENERAL.
+His lyrics get misinterpreted by people who simply don't understand satire IN GENERAL.
 Zappa was a misanthrope in the same vein as Jonathan Swift; he couldn't help seeing the ridiculous side of everyone and everything.
 Zappa's lyrics may annoy you, but at least they're never dull - except on albums which turn out to be rush job.

 SLEEPING IN TRAFFIC PART TWO is not a rush job, it's intended as a Big Statement, and Beardfish have taken a leaf out of Zappa's book, but I simply don't know what to make of 'South of the Border', a tune in which a guy is first ridiculed for lamely chatting up the ladies in a bar, and then for sleeping with a balding drag queen, only to be finally praised (???) in an overly operatic manner with the words: